pedroperrusi/pedroperrusi.github.io/content/project/clara/index.md

 For more information on the most recent news be sure to check the [official website](https://clara.laparoscopic.com.br/).

 ### Awards
-- Honorable mention in the Science, Technology and Innovation Award for the brazilian healthcare system in 2017.
+- Honorable mention in the Science, Technology and Innovation Award for the Brazilian healthcare system in 2017.
 - Best paper presentation in the XXVI Brazilian Congress on Biomedical Engineering for the work of Fernanda Melo and Mariana Bernardes in 2019.
 - Winner of Johnson & Johnson Latin America Innovation Challenge 2019 as a startup spin-off.